MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 ### Design guidelines

-When you create a request for an event, please check the [Types of events for extensibility](types-of-events-for-extensibility.md).
+Before you create a request for an event, check the [Types of events for extensibility](types-of-events-for-extensibility.md).

 * Add records with a VAR, due to performance and logic impact.
 * Pass records rather than expose a specific length of the text field or many fields from the record.